marcopaganini/homepage-hugo/content/resume.md

 +++

 # Marco Paganini - Resume

-paganini [at] paganini [dot] net
+## Foreword

-**IMPORTANT NOTE:** In 2007 I joined Google, where I currently work.
-This resume is heavily outdated and doesn't reflect my professional experience since that date.
+In 2007 I joined Google, where I currently work.
+This resume is heavily outdated and doesn't reflect details of my professional experience since that date.
 For further information, please contact me directly at paganini[at]paganini[dot]net.

-# Objective
+## Objective

 I'm drawn to challenging positions in the field of Site Reliability Engineering, Systems and Network administration, Technical Management, and/or basically anything that keeps production services up and running.

-# Summary
+## Summary

 Solid knowledge of Site Reliability Engineering practices, Unix/Linux system internals, networking, automation, and monitoring of high availability